« Back to top page

 Others

-The implementation is similar to Optuna’s NSGAII except for the handling of initial generations and mutation.
-The license and documentation are below.
+The implementation is modified Optuna’s NSGAII to consider initial trials and mutation.
+Its license and documentation are below.

 Package